perseus784/Vehicle_Overtake_Double_DQN/README.md

 </p>

-***Highly recommend reading the article for this project for better explanation click https://towardsdatascience.com/explaining-double-q-learning-for-openai-environments-using-the-movie-tenet-816dc952f41c.
-I tried to explain our the project using examples and concepts from the movie TENET.
+***Highly recommend reading the following article for this project for better explanation.
+Click https://towardsdatascience.com/explaining-double-q-learning-for-openai-environments-using-the-movie-tenet-816dc952f41c.
+I tried to explain the project using examples and concepts from the movie TENET.
 Hope you enjoy the read.***

 <br/>